file a complaint

 It is important that we work to preserve the integrity of the profession and the trust and satisfaction of clients.
 Many of the issues that may arise between REALTORS® and clients can be addressed with open and constructive communication with that professional and/or the firm’s principal broker.
 When that doesn’t resolve the issue, a formal ethics complaint may be filed.

 filing a complaint

-Anyone may file an ethics complaint alleging a violation(s) through the local association of Realtors® where a Realtor® holds membership or participates in a Realtor® association-owned/operated Multiple Listing Service (MLS).
-In Delaware, this would be the Kent County Association of Realtors®, the Sussex County Association of Realtors®, or the New Castle County Board of Realtors®.
+Anyone may file an ethics complaint alleging a violation(s) through the local association of REALTORS® where a REALTOR® holds membership or participates in a REALTOR® association-owned/operated Multiple Listing Service (MLS).

-The documents below are available to individuals contemplating filing a complaint against a Realtor®.
+The documents below are available to individuals contemplating filing a complaint against a REALTORS®.
 Dispute resolution procedures followed by associations when an ethics complaint is filed are explained in the following documents:

 REALTORS® also agree, as a condition of membership, to arbitrate contractual disputes and specific noncontractual disputes as provided for in Article 17 of the NAR Code of Ethics.
 Arbitration, a form of alternative dispute resolution (ADR), is a legal technique for the resolution of disputes outside the courts.
 It is a settlement technique in which a third party reviews the case and imposes a decision that is legally binding for both sides.Resources to guide you through these processes are available here.

 Mediation involves the skillful intervention of a third-party professional to help resolve disputes that arise between two or more parties; all parties must agree to the solution.
 It is less expensive, timelier, confidential, more flexible, and it preserves the relationship.
 Click here to access a field guide to mediation and conflict resolution.